niluss/camerax-CameraEffect-SurfaceProcessor-Sample/README.md

-# camerax_CameraEffect_SurfaceProcessor_sample
-CameraEffect SurfaceProcessor Example
+# Camerax CameraEffect SurfaceProcessor sample using OpenGL/GLSL (Java)
-by Lynnus N. Tan
+CameraEffect SurfaceProcessor Example using OpenGL/GLSL Fragment Shader in Java by Lynnus N. Tan

 - This is Java example snippet based on androidx ToneMappingSurfaceProcessor.kt and EffectsFragment.kt to add a black and white CameraEffect to ImageCapture, VideCapture and Preview using OpenGlRenderer and fragment shader.